microchip-pic-avr-examples/avr128db28-smart-security-sensor-mplab/README.md

 #### Step 2 - Data Normalization

 User Directions: *Please close the window and the press the button to continue.*
-**Maximum Magnitude Monitoring - Vector Sum of Magnitude is Tracked for Step 3**

 The objective of the data normalization to scale each of the 3 axes to be in similar scales to each other.
 Due to the direction of travel, one of the axes will have a much higher scale than the others.